Fes Festival of World Sacred Music 2022

-- A pass to all events including the Fes Forum costs 350 Euros and automatically includes A seats for concerts at Bab al Makina.
+- A pass to all events during the full week, including the Fes Forum, costs 350 Euros and automatically includes A seats for concerts at Bab al Makina.

 - Seats are fairly comfortable.
 In some venues, there are no chairs, but carpets on the floor to sit on.
 Bring a shooting stick if necessary but be sure to sit on the edge of the audience so you don’t block the view of people sitting on the ground.

 - Consider taking a trip or arranging an activity while you are in Fez, especially as days are free until 4pm.
 You’ll find some ideas here.
-We organise our well-loved annual day excursion to the UNESCO World Heritage Roman site of Volubilis and the pilgrimage town of Moulay Idriss on the Wednesday of the festival, when there are no concerts until the evening.
-This year we have added a tour of the Jewish quarter, the Mellah, led by expert Cathérine Bendayan and the ever-popular Artisanal Affairs tour.
+We organise our well-loved annual day excursion to the UNESCO World Heritage Roman site of Volubilis and the pilgrimage town of Moulay Idriss Zerhoune on the Wednesday of the festival, when there are no concerts until the evening.
+We also offer a tour of the Jewish quarter, the Mellah, led by expert Cathérine Bendayan and the ever-popular Artisanal Affairs tour.
 Contact us to book.